 This manufacturing improvement trend has had beneficial results on the customers life through more accessible, more diversified merchandise.
 It also meant companies managed to sell more, to more people.
 Companies such as Walmart have grown to their existing magnitude thanks to a wide network of suppliers, providing them with products manufactured at the best possible cost.

-As retailers improved on the manufacturing, there was one part that has been left mostly untouched.
-That was the distribution.
+Lots of retailers improved their ties to manufacturing but there was one part that has been left mostly untouched.
+That was the product distribution.
 Distribution costs have decreased but not dropped.

 Today, distribution is changing, and it’s changing fast.
 As a result, the associated costs will follow.

-At the forefront of this change we have several factors, one of which is omnichannel, another being technology and the third being data.
+At the forefront of this change we have several factors, one of which is omnichannel retail.
+Omnichannel means working with product delivery across all channels.
+The other two key game changers are technology data.
 This is how they weigh in and these are the areas that will be soon transformed: